newrelic/docs-website/src/data-dictionary/events/ContainerSample/memoryUsageBytes.md

   - ContainerSample
 ---

-The total memory the container is using.
+The amount of memory the container is using.
+This memory does not include swap.